akolesnikoff/akolesnikoff.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a machine learning researcher, specializing in computer vision and natural language processing.
+I am a machine learning researcher, with extensive expierence in computer vision and natural language processing.

+My research projects span topics such as neural architectures, large-scale representation learning and models, transfer learing, generative modeling, reinforcement learning and beyond.
+I strive to simplify things, make them end-to-end learnable, as oppsoed to introducing new components.
+See my papers below to see what I mean.

+I also spent significant chunk of my time on designing and coding flexible, but powerful research infrascture.
+I firmly believe that good infrasture is a necesary condition for a sustainable and high-quality research output.